 At Wilvaken, we want our campers to enjoy everything they do.
 Our program provides a great degree of individual freedom of choice, depending partly on the age group of the camper.
 We feel that youngsters are here on holiday, and should not be subject to as structured a routine as they usually are during their school year.
 This aspect of freedom is appreciated by both the campers and their families.

 Campers quickly learn to exercise their autonomy with responsibility.
-Most boys and girls at Wilvaken for the first time learn within a couple of days how to choose their activities and make the most out of their time with us.
+Most who attend Wilvaken for their first summer learn within a couple of days how to choose their activities and make the most out of their time with us.
 There is always staff available to organize activities based on what they would like to do!

 Wilvaken campers choose two or three instruction activities in a four day cycle.
 These two activities are during the first two periods in the morning, and one period after lunch.
 Following their instructionals, campers then have a free choice period, where they may choose an activity offered on the daily schedule.
 So as an example, if they are super keen sailors, they can continue sailing till lunchtime.
 Canoe fanatics, on the other hand, can choose to work on their canoeing levels!

-Campers who sign up for swimming, language, or horseback riding lessons must prioritize those activities.
+Campers who sign up for swimming or language lessons must prioritize those activities.
 They will have a set schedule for those lessons, which still includes lots of time for free choice!